-\Cref{def_implied_integer} differs from the previous one~\cite{AchterbergBGRW20}.
+\Cref{def_implied_integer} differs from the previously proposed definitions~\cite{AchterbergBGRW20}.
 It is more general since the implied set $T$ is not necessarily restricted to continuous variables, and since $T$ can be of arbitrary size, rather than just a single-variable set.
-However, we do not consider only optimal solutions with respect to some given objective, but all extreme solutions.
-We deal with this limitation in an extended version of the paper.
+However, \cref{def_implied_integer} is independent of the objective function.
+In \cref{sec_local_implied_integrality} we consider \emph{local implied integrality}, which takes the objective into account.